 Alright, so you just turned 40 in January.
 This happened to you 21 years ago.
-And at what point did you think you’re going to reflect on it in this way by making a book and put it in writing?
+And at what point did you think you’re going to reflect on it in this way by making a book and putting it in writing?
 When did you get to that stage?

 The decision to write a book

-Just seeing some of the people in the waiting room and rehabilitation center just felt like how can I help?
+Just seeing some of the people in the waiting room and rehabilitation center felt like how can I help?
 And then people struggling in their lives with other stresses and traumas, and just really thinking, How can I help?
 You know, with what I’ve been through and looking at?
-Finding that when I shared my story with people saying, oh, my goodness, you’ve helped me so much.
+I found that when I shared my story with people saying, oh, my goodness, you’ve helped me so much.

 If you can get through that, you know, then I can get through whatever it is, and thinking, well hang on.
 I’ve got strategies I can help you with.
-So you know that started to evolve over the years and then I started working in professional education, training.
+So you know that started to evolve over the years and then I started working in professional education, and training.

 And the more personal and professional development I did on my own accord, you know, led me to thinking well, I’ve got to get it out of my head and into something.
 So that was probably I started thinking about it probably 10 years ago.
 We started thinking about it 10 years ago, and it evolved.
 I had grand plans of writing my book while pregnant with my first child.

 I was I had my first child 35 I have little ones.
 That wasn’t I suppose there’s more trauma there and then I had a horrendous pregnancy. hospitalized, hyperemesis low blood pressure couldn’t drive I was throwing up blood.
-It was really not fun.
-Another trauma with the birth of my first child who ended up I won’t go into but that was another Yes.
+It was not fun.
+Another trauma with the birth of my first child who I won’t go into but that was another Yes.

 Very painful thing to go through.
 She’s, fine by the way, thankfully she’s excellent.
-I picked up a few things afterwards, but of course, I had my second child here.
-So once 1513 in my late 30s and that was another horrendous pregnancy where I couldn’t walk and hospitals and all sorts of things.
+I picked up a few things afterward, but of course, I had my second child here.
+So once 1513 in my late 30s that was another horrendous pregnancy where I couldn’t walk and hospitals and all sorts of things.
 I could barely walk and barely get off the couch.